Harold Gifford: Life beyond work

 When he moved to Omaha in 1886 one of the driving motivations was to secure the hand of Mary Louise Millard, the daughter of Ezra Millard, a prominent banker, and pioneer land developer.
 Together, he and his wife had four children: Harold Jr. and his brother Sanford, who would both later follow in their father's footsteps, as well as daughters Anne and Mary.

 As a devoted naturalist he spent long hours outdoors, sometimes taking walks along the Missouri River, enjoying the country air from the seat of his Stanley Steamer, or a round of golf on his personal nine-hole course built on his farm just north of Omaha.
 His belief that all men have the right to enjoy nature led him to donate a portion of his farm to the city of Omaha.
 This land went on to become a large portion of Fontenelle Forest.
 As well, he gave of the land that later became known as Gifford Park.

-His philanthropy didn't stop there.
-As a man of wealth and prestige he had much to give, and did so without need of recognition.
-Besides donating to the Red Cross and money for Serbian relief he, along with his wife, gave to numerous charities and civic organizations.

 As Sarah Joslyn is quoted to have said after Gifford's death from heart attack in 1929, "He was not only a great doctor, but a great philanthropist.
 The world will never know what he has done as a philanthropist, because he worked in such a quiet way."